Permissions and Roles

 Quick Summary: For those that need to create new Team Rooms or activate existing Team Rooms - Includes all permissions of an Org Member plus the ability to deactivate any Team Rooms

 The main reason to have this level of permission is the ability to create new Team Rooms within the Organization.
 This role is often granted to Agile Coaches, ScrumMasters, or Managers within companies who need to be able to start up new teams of people quickly.
-This role can also deactivate existing Team Rooms or reactivate Team Rooms that were previously inactive.
+This role can also deactivate existing Team Rooms or reactivate Team Rooms.

 **Because billing is based on the number of active Team Rooms in a billing cycle, those with this permission will be able to increase the monthly or yearly cost of your subscription.**